dissemia/disseminate/docs/index.rst

 - **Templates**.
 Easily render documents with different styles and appearances.

+- **Macros**.
+An extensive library of macros and the support of user-definable macros.

 - **Dependency management**.
 Include images, stylesheets and other dependencies and have them automatically included in the generated documents in the correct format.